 Next, the group headed to Marrakesh, where things started popping off at Jemaa El-Fnaa's night market.
 Action sipped on eucalyptus tea, sampled some Moroccan snails, and feasted on maakoudah, a spicy potato and pepper "sandwich" from one of the food stalls that proudly boasted, "we haven't given anyone diarrhea for the past five years"—the sign of a great restaurant.

 Then, after they had kickstarted their appetites, the trio headed over to the Nomad, where they ordered "one of everything" off of the menu, because "we're not normal-sized men."
-Within minutes, zucchini and feta fritters, a mezze plate, lentils, grilled squid, and of course, lamb tagine, appeared on the table.
+Within minutes, courgette and feta fritters, a mezze plate, lentils, grilled squid, and of course, lamb tagine, appeared on the table.
 After sopping up the lamb juices with homemade pita, Action reflected: "I saw Andrew Zimmern in Morocco on Bizarre Foods and thought to myself: 'That looks like an incredible place.'
 I'm glad I came here."

 No trip to Morocco would be complete without a visit to Mechoui Alley, a.k.a. lamb alley.
 This section of the city attracts food lovers from around the world who are seeking out tender lamb tagine, roasted sheep's head, and tanjia.
 Before heading over to Mechoui Alley, Action, Mayhem, and Big Body revived themselves from all of the eating they had been up to the night before with freshly squeezed blood orange juice from Jemaa El-Fnaa Market.
 Once seated in an open-air dining room, the group ordered mechoui—lamb that's cooked underground in clay pits—and tanjia (lamb that is sent away to be cooked).
 The results: "That was some of the most delicious lambs of our lives."